Enables the soft input reset feature.

 |vpnv4||Specifies the VPNv4 address family for Layer 3 VPN support.|

-If no address family is specified, IPv4 unicast is the default.
+If no address family is specified and an IPv4 address is detected, IPv4 unicast is the default address family.

 This command applies to the current VR or VRF context.